nltk/nltk_book/en/ch05-draft.rst

 In Chapter chap-tag_ we saw that words ending in `ed`:lx: tend to be past tense verbs, and more generally, that the internal structure of words tells us something about their part of speech.
 (Section sec-regular-expression-tagger_).
-Detecting such patterns is central to many NLP tasks, particularly those that try to access the meaning of a text.
+Detecting and understanding such patterns is central to many NLP tasks, particularly those that try to access the meaning of a text.

 In order to study and model these linguistic patterns we need to be able to write